I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 Instead of retaking his seat, Henry planted himself on the floor in front of me.
 I widened my legs as much as my skirts would allow, and he settled between them, his back resting against the couch.
-It seemed he meant to take his promise of keeping me close from now on quite literally.
+It seemed he meant to take his earlier promise of keeping me close from now on quite literally.

 McNaught took the most active role in the story out of our three listeners.
 He pestered me and Adnan with question after question.
-When exactly had Des Jardins slip from the alleyway?
+When exactly had Des Jardins slipped from the alleyway?
 How many men did he have in total?
 What were his exact words to me?

-We answered every one in as much detail as we could, filling in the gaps for each other.
+We answered in as much detail as we could, filling in the gaps for each other.
 He continued to ply our memories long after the story was over, searching for any small scrap of information we might have overlooked because we didn’t deem it critical enough to mention.

 “No, I don’t remember the color of the stitching in his saddle,” I said, at wit’s end.
 “Why on earth would that be of any importance?”